angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 Doomsday on the stack!
 Despite what the colon present may imply, the resolution of the card is *not* an activated ability.
 I have had an opponent before who read my card and asked a nearby judge "can I name this card with
-{{Pithing Needle}}" to which the Judge quite correctly replied: "Yes".
+{{Pithing Needle}}" to which the judge quite correctly replied: "Yes".
 My opponent then proceeded to play said {{Pithing Needle}} on the card and was quite put out that it did not work the way they had hoped it would.